Roblox/creator-docs/content/en-us/luau/control-structures.md

 The basic `if` statement tests its condition.
 If the condition is true, then Luau executes the code between `then` and `end`.

-Ypu can use an `elseif` statements to test for additional conditions if the `if` condition is false.
+You can use an `elseif` statements to test for additional conditions if the `if` condition is false.
 You can use an `else` statement to execute code if all `if` and `elseif` conditions fail.
 The `elseif` and `else` parts are both optional, but you can't use either without an initial `if` statement.

 In a chain of `if`, `elseif`, and `else` conditions, Luau tests conditions from top to bottom, stops at the first `true` condition, and executes the code that follows it.